We're getting ready for 2014!

 The sloop Friends Good Will promotes tourism in West Michigan by providing the public with a wide variety of cultural and educational experiences.
 The historic replica is the only Tall Ship to sail the Great Lakes with a state-of-the-art, interactive, floating classroom.
 Friends Good Will, fully U.S. Coast Guard approved for passengers, is available for day sails as well as private charters.
 Friends Good Will also makes several voyages to other ports during the sailing season.

-Our second “on water” experience is available on the Lindy Lou, the Museum’s river launch.
+An additional “on water” experience is available on the Lindy Lou, the Museum’s river launch.
 The Lindy Lou is reminiscent of the river launches that took passengers upstream to resorts and picnic grounds, or simply provided a pleasant way for families and lovers to spend a lazy afternoon on the river around the turn of the century.
 The launch takes its design cues from the famous Truscott Launch, a launch that was built in St. Joseph, Michigan in the late 1800s.
 Truscotts could be found on rivers and inland waterways throughout the country.
 The Lindy Lou also takes an environmental cue from the past: she is powered by an electric motor, just like launches that cruised the lagoons during the 1893 Columbian Exposition in Chicago.

-Sailing and Cruising Tickets Now Available!
+Cruising Tickets Now Available!